 A study of the principles that impact the success (or failure) of the communication process between people from different cultures.
 Students will learn to "exegete" a cultural audience and create strategies for communicating important messages, biblical or otherwise, to that culture.
 Prerequisite: Junior or Senior standing or consent of instructor.
 Also listed as COMM 4313.
-Spring of odd-numbered years.
+Spring.

 4323.
-Islam.
+Islam